 This range should be used for most city and highway driving.
 It provides the smoothest upshifts and downshifts, and the best fuel economy.
-The transmission automatically upshifts through underdrive first, second, third, and fourth gears, direct fifth gear and overdrive sixth gear.
+The transmission automatically upshifts through all forward gears.
 The DRIVE position provides optimum driving characteristics under all normal operating conditions.